 2. Turn Them Out

-Once the treats have cooled, turn over the pan and they should fall right out.
+Once the treats are firm, turn over the pan and they should fall right out.
 If they stick, run a knife along the walls of the pan to release them.
+(You could also use a culinary torch to warm up the bottom of the pan.)

 Carve the treats into your desired shape or forms.
 When you sculpt, the marshmallows in your recipe will help the cereal hold its shape, making it much more forgiving than many other sugar techniques.
 (And if you cut too much, you can always add it back on and start again.)